krishnan793/ar2landing_neural/README.md

 roslaunch cvg_sim_gazebo ardrone_testworld.launch
 ```

 If Gazebo is started with an AR drone in it, then everything works fine.
+(AR Drone will be there in between the two houses.
+Rotate the world before trying to debug.)
 Don't bother if you find any errors or warnings.

+## ar_track_alvar

+We are using the ar_track_alvar package for detecting the tags.